Bringing Node.js Modules to The Browser

 In this quick tutorial, we'll learn to use Node.js modules in the browser.

-Node.js has the largest repository of open source modules in the world, which solve many common and uncommon development problems ,you can find find a module for almost any functionality you are looking for, so you can concentrate to solve other problems without reinventing the wheel and boost your productivity .
+Node.js has the largest repository of open source modules in the world, which solve many common and uncommon development problems.
+You can easily find a module for almost any functionality you are looking for, so you can concentrate on solving your specific requirments without reinventing the wheel and boost your productivity.

 browserify app.js -o bundle.js

 So first of all lauch your command line terminal and type the famous npm install command to install browserify: